mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

    => #<EE::Gitlab::Auth::LDAP::Group:0x007fcbdd0bb6d8
    ```

-1. Query the LDAP group's member DNs and see if the user's DN is in the list.
+1. Query the LDAP group's member DN and see if the user's DN is in the list.
-   One of the DNs here should match the 'Identifier' from the LDAP identity
+   One of the DN here should match the 'Identifier' from the LDAP identity
    checked earlier.
 If it doesn't, the user does not appear to be in the LDAP
    group.